Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 ## Essentiality

+Essentiality of genes are defined as its deletion is determental to cell in the form that either the cell cannot grow anymore and dies, or the cell cannot give rise to offspring.
+Essentiality can be grouped in two categories, namely type I and type II [Chen et.al.
+2016].
+Type I essential genes are genes, when inhibited, show a loss-of-function that can only be rescued (or masked) when the lost function is recovered by a gain-of-function mechanism.
+Typically these genes are important for some indispensable core function in the cell (e.g. Cdc42 in *S. Cerevisiae* that is type I essential for cell polarity).
+Type II essential genes are the ones that look essential upon inhibition, but the effects of its inhibition can be rescued or masked by the deletion of (an)other gene(s).
+These genes are therefore not actually essential, but when inhibiting the genes some toxic side effects are provoked that are deleterious for the cells.

+The idea is that the essentiality of genes (both type I and type II), may change between different genetic backgrounds.
 For changes in essentiality four cases are considered:

 1. A gene is **essential** in WT and remains **essential** in the